 So the high pressure at the front of the girth is right behind this point, on a diagram with the muscles on it.

 And it is behind here on a real horse.
 Anyone recognize where cinch sores most commonly occur??

 They also discovered that pressure occurred “when the limb on the side of peak loading was in stance and the contralateral limb protracted, at the point of initial loading of the forelimb during limb retraction.”
-Not when the leg is back and we expect it to be rubbing, which it can also do, but when the leg is stretched forward and just as it touches down, which is the timing in this picture, is when the highest pressures occur.
-And if they relieve that pressure point, the horse changed the way it moved quite dramatically in a positive manner.
+So just as the opposite limb touches down is the time of highest pressure.
+And if they relieved that pressure point, the horse changed the way it moved quite dramatically in a positive manner.

 Now let's look at a cinch.
 Where is the pressure likely to be highest on a cinch?
 Edges or thick areas, such as where the material joins the cinch ring, and where there are reinforcement areas across a cinch.

 Again, I am not a cinch expert, but hopefully I have a grain of common sense, and what this tells me is that you have to be careful to not have the bottom of a cinch ring (or any of the cinch ring for that matter) or a thick or rough part of the cinch in the area behind the tip of the elbow.
 So here’s my take on where you don’t want your cinch ring to lie.

 But honestly, it is most important to not over-tighten your cinch and to loosen it to give your horse a break any time you take one.
 Just basic common sense.

 And now I will step out from under a horse and go back to the topside about which I supposedly know a bit more…